Second Boer War: Arming the Boers

-In earlier conflicts, the Boers' most common weapon was the British Westley Richards falling-block breech-loader.
-In his book The First Boer War, Joseph Lehmann offers this comment: "Employing chiefly the very fine breech-loading Westley Richards – calibre 45; paper cartridge; percussion-cap replaced on the nipple manually—they made it exceedingly dangerous for the British to expose themselves on the skyline".

-President Paul Kruger re-equipped the Transvaal army, importing 37,000 of the latest 7x57 mm Mauser Model 1895 rifles supplied by Germany, and some 40 to 50 million rounds of ammunition.
+Kruger re-equipped the Transvaal army, importing 37,000 of the latest 7x57 mm Mauser Model 1895 rifles supplied by Germany, and 40 to 50 million rounds of ammunition.
 Some commandos used the Martini-Henry Mark III, because thousands of these had been purchased.
 Unfortunately, the large puff of white smoke after firing gave away the shooter's position.
 Roughly 7,000 Guedes 1885 rifles had also been purchased a few years earlier, and these were also used during the hostilities.

-As the war went on, some commandos relied on captured British rifles, such as the Lee-Metford and the Enfield.
-Indeed, when the ammunition for the Mausers ran out, the Boers relied primarily on the captured Lee-Metfords.

-Regardless of the rifle, few of the Boers used bayonets.
+As the war went on, some commandos relied on captured British rifles, such as the Lee-Metford and Enfield.
+When the ammunition for the Mausers ran out, the Boers relied primarily on the captured Lee-Metfords.
+Few Boers used bayonets.

-The Boers also purchased the best modern European German Krupp artillery.
+The Boers also purchased the best European German Krupp artillery.
 By October 1899, the Transvaal State Artillery had 73 heavy guns, including four 155 mm Creusot fortress guns and 25 of the 37 mm Maxim Nordenfeldt guns.

-The Boers' Maxim, larger than the British Maxims, was a large calibre, belt-fed, water-cooled "auto cannon" that fired explosive rounds (smokeless ammunition) at 450 rounds per minute.
+The Boers' Maxim, larger than the British Maxims, was a large calibre, belt-fed, water-cooled "auto cannon" that fired explosive rounds at 450 rounds per minute.
 It became known as the "Pom Pom".

-Aside from weaponry, the tactics used by the Boers were significant.
-As one modern source states, "Boer soldiers ... were adept at guerrilla warfare—something the British had difficulty countering".

-The Transvaal army was transformed: Approximately 25,000 men equipped with modern rifles and artillery could mobilise within two weeks.
-However, President Kruger's victory in the Jameson Raid incident did nothing to resolve the fundamental problem of finding a formula to conciliate the uitlanders, without surrendering the independence of the Transvaal.
+The Transvaal army was transformed: approximately 25,000 men equipped with modern rifles and artillery could mobilise within two weeks.
+However, Kruger's victory in the Jameson Raid did nothing to resolve the fundamental problem of finding a formula to conciliate the uitlanders, without surrendering the independence of the Transvaal.